 - Cold Chain

 Risk assessments are carried out so that best practice can be established and then followed.
 In the last year the following risk assessments were carried out / reviewed:

 Legionella (Water) Risk Assessment: The practice has conducted/reviewed its water safety risk assessment to ensure that the water supply does not pose a risk to patients, visitors or staff.

 Privacy Curtains: The NHS Cleaning Specifications state the curtains should be cleaned or if using disposable privacy curtains, replaced every 6 months.
 To this effect we use disposable privacy curtains and ensure they are changed every 6 months.
-The window blinds cleaning regime are currently being reviewed.
+The window blinds cleaning regime is currently being reviewed.
 The privacy modesty curtains although handled by clinicians are never handled by patients and clinicians have been reminded to always remove gloves and clean hands after an examination and before touching the curtains.
 All curtains are regularly reviewed and changed if visibly soiled.

 Toys: NHS Cleaning Specifications recommend that all toys are cleaned regularly and we therefore provide only wipeable toys in waiting / consultation rooms.
 All toys have been removed from waiting/consulting rooms due to Covid-19.

 Cleaning specifications, frequencies and cleanliness: We have a cleaning specification and frequency policy which our cleaners and staff work to.
 An assessment of cleanliness is conducted by the cleaning team and logged.
 This includes all aspects in the surgery including cleanliness of equipment.